iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.7/report.md

 > Doesn't work.
 Scans and then says I need a license which it scanned.<br> :date: __2021-06-12 15:44:47__

-> Seems like every update you have to re-register.
-Could be a decent, it's just not reliable.
-Maybe you could try to architect it so that you reuse the user data after each update??<br> :date: __2021-06-11 22:31:46__

-> Nine out of 10 times I'm unable to log in.
-On the few times I've been able to get to the authentication page afterwards I get an error message.
-I thought this app would be a game changer having everything in one place but I can't even get it to open<br> :date: __2021-06-10 22:22:06__

 #### 1-star reviews